My Next Dinghy Project - Construction

 Nothing much to report for the bow seat.
 I used clamps and sticks to hold things in place until the epoxy sets (shown here).
 Thickened epoxy to take up any gaps and for filets on all the edge joints.
 I need to sand them, put a couple coats of epoxy resin on the new pieces, cut out the hole for the access plate and glue on the top.
 I'm kind of obsessing over the oar storage and location of the access plate though.
 Here I'm showing one (of many) cardboard models of the forward storage holder.

-Kind of a cool squall move over us quickly yesterday a little before sunset.
+Kind of a cool squall moved over us quickly yesterday a little before sunset.
 There was some lightning flashes in it but I didn't manage to capture any :-(.
 The new wide-angle lens is nice for this big sky stuff.

 Tropical Storm Isaac is threatening to visit us early next week :-).